Course - Using evidence to inform health decision-making - HELA3004

 Required previous knowledge

-Admission to one of the following study programmes is required: Healthcare Management (MHLED), Global Health (MSPUHE), or a PhD programme at NTNU.
+Admission to one of the following study programmes is required: Healthcare Management (MHLED), other Masters programmes in health sciences or Masters-level exchange programmes, a PhD programme at NTNU, a PhD in medicine and health sciences or a related field registered in a programme in Norway.

 Course materials

 There is no required textbook for the course.
-Course readings and other resources will be published in Blackboard at the start of studies.
+Course readings and other resources will be available online at the start of studies.

 Subject areas